 For most of us, a home will be the biggest asset we ever purchase.
 Therefore, the mortgage loan, for most of you, will be the largest amount of money you ever borrow.
-It is very important that you borrow that money at you even begin to look for a home, you have to get very serious about getting ter your financial situation, the better your credit score will be, and the lower obtain.
-Just a one percent difference on the interest rate (7% vs. 8%) will .35 over the life of a thirty year \$100,000 loan.
+It is very important that you borrow that money at the lowest possible cost.
+Before you even begin to look for a home, you have to get very serious about getting your finances in order.
+The better your financial situation, the better your credit score will be, and the lower interest rates you will be able to obtain.
+Just a one percent difference on the interest rate (7% vs. 8%) will result in a difference of \$24,646.35 over the life of a thirty year \$100,000 loan.

 In order to get the lowest possible cost on your mortgage loan you need to understand how mortgage lenders make their loan decisions.
 Once you understand their requirements, you can get your finances to match or exceed their expectations and that will mean a lower interest rate and considerable savings.